 In August 2021, John appealed the lower court’s ruling to the U.S. Court of Appeals for the 7th Circuit, and in April 2023, a split panel of judges ruled against him.
 Later that month, ADF attorneys filed a petition asking the full court to hear John’s case, and the court said it would wait for the U.S. Supreme Court’s decision in a similar case, Groff v.
 DeJoy, before it decided whether to grant full-court review.

-In June 2023, the Supreme Court issued its ruling in the case of Gerald Groff, a former postal worker who asked not to work on Sundays because of his Christian beliefs about the Sabbath.
+In June 2023, the Supreme Court ruled in the case of Gerald Groff, a former postal worker who asked not to work on Sundays because of his Christian beliefs about the Sabbath.
 As in John’s case, Groff had agreed to an accommodation that would enable him to keep his job and not violate his religious beliefs.
 The United States Postal Service said Groff could work extra shifts during the week instead of working on Sundays.

 But after a couple of years, the USPS rescinded its agreement with Groff and started adding him to the schedule on Sundays.
 If he wanted to have the day off, he was forced to try to find a replacement himself.
 Groff ultimately resigned and filed a lawsuit against the USPS for violating Title VII’s protection of his free-exercise rights.

-ADF attorneys filed a friend-of-the-court brief on John’s behalf in Groff’s case because both he and Groff were seeking to restore Title VII’s protection of religious freedom in the workplace.
+A federal district court ruled that the USPS had not violated Title VII because accommodating Groff’s request not to work on Sundays created an “undue hardship.”
+ADF attorneys filed two friend-of-the-court briefs on John’s behalf in Groff’s case because both he and Groff were seeking to restore Title VII’s protection of religious freedom in the workplace.

-• May 2018: John Kluge was forced to resign from his position as an orchestra teacher at Brownsburg High School.
+- May 2018: John Kluge was forced to resign from his position as an orchestra teacher at Brownsburg High School.

-• June 2019: John filed a lawsuit against Brownsburg Community School Corporation
+- June 2019: John filed a lawsuit against Brownsburg Community School Corporation

-• July 2021: A federal district court in Indiana ruled in favor of the school district and ended the lawsuit.
+- July 2021: A federal district court in Indiana ruled in favor of the school district and ended the lawsuit.

-• October 2021: John filed his opening brief asking the U.S. Court of Appeals for the 7th Circuit to reverse the lower court’s decision.
+- October 2021: John filed his opening brief asking the U.S. Court of Appeals for the 7th Circuit to reverse the lower court’s decision.

-• January 2022: The 7th Circuit heard oral argument for the case.
+- January 2022: The 7th Circuit heard oral argument for the case.

-• April 2023: A split 7th Circuit panel of judges ruled against John.
+- April 2023: A split 7th Circuit panel of judges ruled against John.
 ADF attorneys then filed a petition asking the full court to hear the case, and the court said it would wait for the Supreme Court’s decision in Groff before it decides whether to grant full-court review.

-• June 2023: The Supreme Court ruled unanimously in favor of stronger Title VII protection for religious employees.
+- June 2023: The Supreme Court ruled unanimously in favor of stronger Title VII protection for religious employees.